faelalcantara/faelalcantara/README.md

 - :man_technologist: **Front-end Developer** & **Graphic Designer**

-- :space_invader: I’m currently studing **REACT** at [Rocketseat](https://github.com/Rocketseat)

 - :mortar_board:  I am a bachelor's student in **Applied Technology** at [BYUI](https://www.byui.edu/)

 - 💬 Ask me about **JavaScript, HTML, CSS, React and Git**

-<br/><br/>

-My name is Rafael Alcantara, and I'm currently looking for a job as a front-end developer.
-I have 10 years of experience working as a graphic designer.
-I am currently taking a bachelor's degree in applied technology and also an associate in marketing.
-I have participated in 3 boot camps and created many web applications.
-My experience includes work on more than 500 design projects in my entire career.
-I have demonstrated high performance and an ownership mindset in every company I worked for, which resulted in promotions to leadership positions.

-<br/><br/>

 ## 🛠 &nbsp;Tech Stack